 The University reserves the right to identify copyrightable materials on University-owned resources.
 The University also investigates reported copyright violations.

-Works subject to copyright require written consent prior to publication on the web.
-Providing notice and obtaining consent are the responsibilities of the web site supervisor requesting publication.
+Intellectual property, including works subject to copyright, require written consent prior to publication on the Web.
+Providing notice and obtaining consent are the responsibilities of the website supervisor requesting publication.
 A record of the consent must be maintained as long as the content is online.
 Consent obtained by electronic means will be considered adequate.
-See the Missouri State Copyright web site for more information.
+See the Web Guidelines and G3.04-3 Use of Copyrighted Materials for Educational and Research Purposes for more information.

-The University's computing and networking resources are limited, thus official web pages may only contain current web content that supports University functions or programs.
-University web developers may not store personal web pages or non-web files, such as backups, in any space designated for official web pages.
+The University's computing and networking resources are limited, thus official websites may only contain current Web content that supports University functions or programs.
+University Web developers may not store personal Web pages or non-Web files, such as backups, in any space designated for official websites.

-Official web sites must be in the University's official domain: missouristate.edu.
-Missouri State will not host outside domains, such as those ending in .com or .org, without an approved exemption by the Office of Web and New Media.
+Official websites must be in the University's official domain: missouristate.edu.
+Missouri State will not host outside domains, such as those ending in .com or .org, without an approved exemption from the director of Web and new media.

-Before outsourcing all or part of an official web site to an external provider, web supervisors must contact the web coordinator for approval.
-The web coordinator will review design, accessibility, hosting, and linking requirements with the web supervisor to develop an appropriate plan of action.
+Before outsourcing all or part of an official website to an external provider, website supervisors must contact the director of Web and new media for approval.
+The director will review design, accessibility, hosting and linking requirements with the website supervisor to develop an appropriate plan of action.